Cycling Knee Pain — Understanding and Fixing the Most Common Causes

 A few issues are known to cause pain in the front of the knee while cycling stemming mostly from bike fit, muscle issues, or training mistakes.

 Firstly, if your saddle is too low or too far forward, you may experience pain from the extra pressure on the anterior knee.
 Another common problem is crank length; if they are too long, more pressure goes through the front of the knee.
+Therefore, make sure to do a proper bike fit at home or visit a professional bike fitter.

 Weak or Tight Quads